What do children learn in preschool?

 - To prepare children for school

-Below, we outline a common preschool curriculum.
+Below, we outline a common preschool curriculum (Canada).
 First, we list subjects, topics, and exercises frequently covered in preschool.
 Then we list common preschool activities for kids between the ages of 3 and 6 (and sometimes younger).
 Finally, we list some common preschool trends.

 Keep in mind, though, that not all preschools follow this curriculum.
 Moreover, even when they do, they often have different approaches to delivering it (based on different philosophies, such as Montessori, Waldorf, and Reggio Emilia).